duracell80/MoodeRadio-Get/scripts/make-yt/README.md

-# Regenerating Expired Streams
+# Regenerating Streams
-The "YouTube Play" playlist will expire so streams will need to be "regenerated" to activate the audio! (replace moode.ip with your moode's lan addr)
+The "YouTube_Play" playlist will expire so streams will need to be "regenerated" via a helper playlist called "YouTube_Load" to activate the audio streams to hear them!
+This is why there is a slight delay in which you may think the functionality isn't working.
+The API calls the library to recontact YouTube to activate the m4a stream.

+You can use the API from a different device, for example your laptop or tablet to send YouTube URL's to Moode via this proxy service.

 ```
 Regenerate and play a crafted playlist from the RADIO folder ...